Step-by-step photo tutorial showing how to make a fake transom above a door in your home.

 So when I got home from that trip, I created it and posted about it.
 You can read about it in this post: How I Made a Fake Transom for a Wide Doorway.

-Fast forward to a few weeks ago when Mandy was home and I was thinking about how to brighten up the hallway of darkness when I heard Mandy say…
+Fast forward to a few weeks ago when my daughter was home and I was thinking about how to brighten up the hallway of darkness when I heard her say…

 So I set out to make another fake transom above a door, but I made this one slightly different.
 Instead of using a full-length mirror as I did before, I used mirror tiles and cut them to the size I needed over the door.
 You can buy them at the home improvement store.
 They come in a pack of 6 and cost about $10.